Scoofszlo/tk3u8/README.md

     When installed properly, the output should look like this:
     ```text
     Usage: tk3u8 [-h] [-q {original,uhd_60,uhd,hd_60,hd,ld,sd}] [--proxy PROXY]
-                  [--wait_until_live] [--timeout TIMEOUT] [--log_level {DEBUG,ERROR}] username
+                 [--wait-until-live] [--timeout TIMEOUT] [--log-level {DEBUG,ERROR}]
+                 [-v] username

     tk3u8 - A TikTok live downloader

     Positional Arguments:
       username              The username to be used for recording live stream

     Options:
       -h, --help            show this help message and exit
       -q {original,uhd_60,uhd,hd_60,hd,ld,sd}
                             Specify the quality of the video to download.
 Default: original
       --proxy PROXY         The proxy server to use for downloading.
 Sample format: 127.0.0.1:8080
-    --wait_until_live       Let the program wait until the user goes live to start downloading stream
+      --wait-until-live     Let the program wait until the user goes live to start downloading stream
       --timeout TIMEOUT     Set the timeout in seconds before rechecking if the user is live.
-    --log_level {DEBUG,ERROR}
+      --log-level {DEBUG,ERROR}
                             Set the logging level (default: no logging if not used)
+      -v, --version         Show the program's version
     ```

 ## Quickstart